Multan: Cityscape

-Multan's urban typology is similar to other ancient cities in South Asia, such as Peshawar, Lahore, and Delhi - all of which were founded near a major river, and included an old walled city, as well as a royal citadel.
+Multan's urban typology is similar to other ancient cities in South Asia, such as Peshawar, Lahore, and Delhi, all of which were founded near a major river, and included an old walled city, as well as a royal citadel.
 Unlike those cities, Multan has lost its royal citadel, as it was largely destroyed by the British in 1848, which negatively impacted the urban fabric of the city.

-Multan's old neighbourhood homes exemplify Muslim concerns regarding privacy, and defense against the city's harsh climate.
+Multan's old neighbourhood homes exemplify Muslim concerns regarding privacy and defense against the city's harsh climate.
 The urban morphology is characterized by small and private cul-de-sacs branching off of bazaars and larger arteries.

 A distinct Multani style of architecture began taking root in the 14th century with the establishment of funerary monuments, and is characterized by large brick walls reinforced by wooden anchors, with inward sloping roofs.
 Funerary architecture is also reflected in the city's residential quarters, which borrow architectural and decorative elements from Multan's mausolea.

 Demographics

 Multan city had a population of 1,078,245 in the 1998 census.
-As of 2017 census, Multan's population jumped to 1.827 million.
+In 2017 census, Multan's population jumped to 1.827 million.
 Multan had a sex ratio of 950 females per 1000 males and a literacy rate of 74.69%: 77.50% for males and 71.74% for females.
 440,112 (24.09%) were under 10 years of age.
+The figure increased to 2.215 million in the 2023 Pakistani census.

 Language

-At the time of the 2017 census, 42.10% of the population spoke Saraiki, 29.25% Punjabi, 26.77% Urdu and 1.18% Pashto as their first language.
+At the time of the 2023 census, 42.69% of the population spoke Saraiki, 30.13% Urdu, 24.97% Punjabi and 1.15% Pashto as their first language.

 Religion

-Islam is the predominant religion, with 98.99% of the population and 0.86% Christian.
-1,728 are Hindus and 104 Sikhs.
+Islam is the predominant religion, with 98.63% of the population, with Christians making up 1.26%.
+1598 people are Hindu and 78 are Sikh.

-Civic Administration
+Civic administration

 Administrators who are government servants have the powers of Nazims (Mayor).
-Multan district is spread over an area of 3,721 square kilometres, comprising four tehsils: Multan City, Multan Saddar, Shujabad and Jalalpur Pirwala.
+Multan District is spread over an area of 3,721 square kilometres, comprising four tehsils: Multan City, Multan Saddar, Shujabad and Jalalpur Pirwala.

+The area under Multan Development Authority (MDA) is 560 square kilometres, covering almost all important establishments like Bahauddin Zakariya University (BZU), Pak Arab Fertilizers Industrial Estate, and others.

 In 2005 Multan was reorganised as a City District composed of six autonomous towns: